hollodk/beastprint-sdk/README.md

-  popup?: boolean;        // if true, open new window instead of iframe popupWidthPx?: number;  // popup window width in pixels popupHeightPx?: number; // popup window height in pixels };
+  popup?: boolean;        // if true, open new window instead of iframe popupWidthPx?: number;  // popup window width in pixels popupHeightPx?: number; // popup window height in pixels

+  // URL-in-iframe mode (non-popup, stays on the same page)
+  // Note: currently URL printing defaults to iframe when popup is false. urlInIframe?: boolean;
+};

 export type BeastPrintPrinter = {